-Employee Assistance Programs (EAP) provide services designed to help employees, managers, and organizations meet life challenges and remain healthy, engaged, and productive.
+The Employee Assistance Programs (EAPs) provide services designed to help employees, managers, and organizations meet life challenges and remain healthy, engaged, and productive.
+On this page, you can find more information about what EAP is, what it offers, and how to contact your EAP.

 - Life changes - divorce, new job, new baby, aging parents, grief and loss, retirement